yeashire/portfolio_project_1_/README.md

 # *Anna Kowalski*

 Anna Kowalski is a website containing information about Psychotherapist Anna Kowalski.
 The website is a source of information about Anna.
-Services she provides, prices, and a contact point.
+The services she provides, prices, and a contact point.

 The site can be accessed by this [link](https://yeashire.github.io/portfolio_project_1_/)